KielRN/react-three-next/documents/MDXBlogPostGuide.md

 6. **Test Locally**: Always preview your MDX post by running `npm run dev` before publishing
 7. **Consistent Component Style**: Make sure your custom components match the site's design language
 8. **Keep Components Simple**: Design components specifically for MDX with simple props
+9. **Deploy Considerations**: Be cautious about using complex visualization libraries in MDX

 ## Examples